(44ish) FORTY-SEVEN Ways to Be Better at Life

 As a list aficionado and birthday haver, I was intrigued.
 What would my list of extraordinarily specific life advice look like?

-So, I’m going to lay down the 44 best pieces of very specific advice I have learned in my 44 trips around the sun.
+In honor of my 44th birthday on February 4, 2023, I created a list of 44 pieces of very specific advice I had learned in my 44 trips around the sun.

 1. As long as you’re naked, you might as well say hi.